Centre Manager

 Head Groom

 Stacey has a BA (Hons) Degree Special Educational Needs & Disability studies, which she did to help better understand her son who has Autism Spectrum Disorder (ASD) & ADHD.
 She has been riding since she was 7 years old and after working in SEN roles in schools, in 2020 Stacey came back to working with horses to improve work-life-balance.
 Her personal values are aligned with those of the RDA, so she views her role working here as an ideal job.
-She is getting back into riding via sharing Fern.
+With BHS Stage 1 successfully completed she is honing her riding skills via sharing Lulu.
 Stacey is often to be seen driving Rosie our 1960s Massey Ferguson tractor.

 Head Coach